skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The campaigns I run are usually a bit more low-key and realistic than your average D&D story.
-So, likely as not you'll see orcs, goblins, and Zombies, but I doubt we'll have stuff like gelatinous cubes, mimics, or dimensional grabbers.
-Towns are filled with commoners, not extraplaner travelers.
+So, likely as not you'll see orcs, goblins, and zombies, but I doubt we'll have stuff like gelatinous cubes, mimics, or dimensional grabbers.
+Towns are filled with commoners, not extraplanar travelers.
 You won't see any talking swords in my world, and dragons are very, very rare.
 True magic users are about as rare as celebrities or pro athletes in our world.
 Commoners are aware of magic and deal with it from time to time, but they don't see it every day.
 This is just a style thing.
 I find the world easier to visualize if it looks a bit more like our world.
-I have a hard time imagining how warfare and commerce would work if a good portion of the populace could teleport or fly around on pet hippogryphs.
+I have a hard time imagining how warfare and commerce would work if a good portion of the populace could teleport or fly around on pet hippogriffs.

 I'm writing this campaign because I'd like to see other people doing this sort of thing.
 Perhaps it will catch on?
 I'd love to read the